Current Clinical Trials

 Currently we are conducting the following Clinical Trial(s):

-1. Narcolepsy Clinical Trial: Patients ages 18-65, with Narcolepsy.
-This study is looking at the effect of a new medicine on sleepiness in patients with Narcolepsy who have access to their previous test results confirming Narcolepsy.
-The study lasts about 5 weeks, with three sleep testing stays (overnight and the next day) with us.
-Patients may get active medicine or placebo.
-We pay $1700 for the subject’s time and expenses upon completing the study.
+1. Narcolepsy or Idiopathic Hypersomnia Clinical Trial: Patients ages 18-75, with Narcolepsy or Idiopathic Hypersomnia (IH).
+This study is looking at the effect of a medicine known to improve sleepiness in patients with Narcolepsy or IH who have access to their previous test results confirming the Narcolepsy or IH.
+The study lasts about 15 weeks, with up to 6 office visits, 2-3 overnight stays, and 8 telephone calls.
+This is an open label study, so patients get active medicine for sure.
+Patients may stay on previous medicines for Narcolepsy or IH if they are still excessively sleepy on them.
+We pay up to $3000-4000 for the subject’s time and expenses upon completing the study.

-2. Idiopathic Hypersomnia Open Label Clinical Trial with Double Blind Withdrawal: Patients age 18 or older, with Idiopathic Hypersomnia (IH).
+2. Idiopathic Hypersomnia Open Label Clinical Trial with Double Blind Withdrawal: Patients age 18 or older, with diagnosed Idiopathic Hypersomnia (IH), or a clinical history strongly indicative of IH.
+If necessary, we will do testing to confirm IH.
 This study looks at the effect of a new medicine on sleepiness in patients with IH.
-This starts as an open-label study in which everyone gets medicine.
-Patients may stay on previous medicines for IH if they are still excessively sleepy on them. who have access to their previous test results confirming Narcolepsy.
-The study lasts about 14 weeks, with 5 office visits and several phone calls.
-If patients do well on this medicine, there is a 4 week period during which they may get medicine or placebo.
-Patients may get active medicine of placebo.
-We pay $950 for the subject’s time and expenses upon completing the study.
-At the end of the study, patients may join an open label extension study during which they get the medicine for sure for several months.
+The study lasts about 10 weeks, with 8 office visits.
+This starts as an open-label study in which everyone gets active medicine.
+If patients do well on this medicine, there is a 2 week period during which they may get medicine or placebo.
+We pay up to $1135 for the subject’s time and expenses upon completing the study.

 Clinical trials come and go, and they fill up fast.